tmaxopensql/tibero-fdw/sql/README.md

 2. Configure environment

+At the first, you need to copy `sql/test.conf.eg` to `sql/test.conf`.
 Open `sql/test.conf` file with any text editor and modify parameters according to your environment and settings.

   - `TIBERO_HOST` : Host address of remote Tibero server
   - `TIBERO_PORT` : Port of remote Tibero server